-House-made candy adds a unique element to your dessert menu and bakery case.
-When you create your own product for sale, you increase the opportunity to change your inventory.
+With the right candy making tools, you can create house-made sweets for your dessert menu and bakery case.
+When you craft your own artisanal product, you increase the opportunity to change your inventory.
 This allows you to cater to trends, demand and overall customer satisfaction.
 In fact, many customers today are looking for unique and specialty items when they go out to eat.
-According to the National Association for the Specialty Food Trade, U.S. retail and foodservice sales of specialty foods and beverages rose 6.9 percent in 2011, topping $75 billion.

-In order to add this fun and house-made element to your menu, you’ll need the right tools.
-Let’s take a look the candy making essentials that will get you on the sweet path to success.
+In order to add this personalized element to your menu, you’ll need the right candy making tools.
+Let’s take a look at the top five supplies that will get you on the sweet path to success.

-Candy thermometers are a must for any candy maker.
+Candy thermometers are a must for any candy making toolkit.
 These thermometers are specifically designed to measure high temperatures up to 550°F. This is because candy thermometers are used to test the temperature of boiling sugar during the candy-making process.

 To properly use a candy thermometer, it must first be calibrated.
 Because the thermometer will be measuring ingredients at very high temperatures, you need to calibrate the thermometer at the water’s boiling point.
-Boiling points vary by elevation, so it is important to pay attention to your kitchen’s elevation below, at or above sea level before determining the exact temperature for calibration.
-This chart shows the different boiling temperatures for altitudes ranging from 1000 feet below sea level to 30,000 feet above sea level.
-Although the odds of a chef calibrating a thermometer at the more extreme depths and heights are unlikely, it’s still a handy and fun chart to keep around.
+Boiling points vary by elevation, so it is important to pay attention to know if your kitchen’s elevation is above or below sea level before determining the exact temperature for calibration.

 There is a second technique to calibrating a thermometer and it requires calibrating at the thermometer’s freezing point.
 Check out the video below to see how this is done.

-To properly blow sugar, a chef will need a few more tools in addition to the sugar pump.
-These tools include, a candy thermometer, pastry mat, pastry brush, metal spatula, thick disposable gloves, heat lamp and kitchen torch.
+To properly blow sugar, a chef will need a few more candy making tools in addition to the sugar pump.
+This includes, a candy thermometer, pastry mat, pastry brush, metal spatula, thick disposable gloves, heat lamp and a kitchen torch.

 To use a divider ruler to make caramel, simply position them in a square pattern on a pastry mat that is preferably placed on marble.
 Pour the prepared and still hot caramel between the rulers and allow the caramel to set overnight.
 Check out this great article on how to make chocolate caramels with your divider ruler.